nnalijm/i3config/README.md

 Default i3blocks bar looks like i3status.
 There are the same sections with data.
 Unlike i3status here you can create your own script, which will show useful information.

 >[Here](https://github.com/vivien/i3blocks-contrib) you can find scripts, which was already wrote.
 Nobody forbids you to write your own script using Bash, Perl, Python or other language.

+File *i3blocks.conf* contains discription and links to the scripts, which are executed when i3blocks starts.